 HACC may hold a combined briefing and voucher issuance session.

-2. Briefing Information: In addition to the HUD-required information provided during the briefings, HACC strongly encourages Section 8 Families to seek housing in non-poverty areas by providing:
+2. Briefing Information: In addition to the HUD-required information provided during the briefings, HACC strongly encourages HCVFamilies to seek housing in non-poverty areas by providing:

-a. information or access to the addresses of units available to Section 8 Families, as well as the Landlords’ name, and telephone numbers;
+a. information or access to the addresses of units available to HCVFamilies, as well as the Landlords’ name, and telephone numbers;

 b. information on individual units available for lease;